joherold/traktor_x1/README.md

 Mappings for the controllers need to be placed into ~/.mixxx/controllers.
 Mixxx can then open the device after we assigned the HID mapping in the preferences.
 The HID mapping in this repository showcases a few basic functions but is far from being usable.

-It does not seem necessary anymore to the change the source code of Mixxx.
-Tested with Mixxx 2.5.1, using the virtual device worked out of the box.
+It doesn't seem necessary anymore to modify the source code of Mixxx.
+Using the virtual device worked out of the box when testing with Mixxx 2.5.1.